ArTicZera/AcidOS/README.md

 For those who want to contribute to AcidOS, you can help me starring/forking this project or help with code using pull requests.

 # 🌟 Credits
-Nikitpad - Originally made the cube
+Nikitpad - Originally made the cube <br />
 Nanochess - Made the CubicDOOM